halcon74/halcon-overlay/README.md

 * dev-perl/Minilla - CPAN module authoring tool, recently suggested.
 Absent in ::gentoo.
 * dev-perl/Mojolicious - "Really live" ebuild.
 Each new stable (not development) release gets installed automatically without the need to edit the ebuild.
 * dev-perl/String-Format - Fixed Gentoo bug 715140.
 Version bump, relatively to the (obsolete) current 1.170.0 in ::gentoo (02.02.2021).
 The bump is important because String-Format-1.170.0 will not work in the next perl version (5.32).
 All its reverse dependencies, including Perl-Critic, won't work either.
 (Perl-Critic warns about it.)
+* dev-perl/Test-Deep-Fuzzy - Dependency for Minilla.
+Absent in ::gentoo.
 * dev-perl/Text-MicroTemplate - Dependency for Minilla.
 Absent in ::gentoo.
 * dev-perl/TOML - Dependency for Minilla.
 Absent in ::gentoo.
 * dev-perl/TOML-Parser - Dependency for Minilla.
 Absent in ::gentoo.